lauripiispanen/lauripiispanen.github.com/source/_posts/2012-05-09-responsive-websites-forget-about-the-media-queries.markdown

    * How can I build the best experience with the skills that I have / can learn?
    * What will give me best ROI in both short and long run?

-I can build an RIA app with media queries, client-side JavaScript or server-side Java, JavaScript, Python - you name it.
+I can build an responsive app with media queries, client-side JavaScript or server-side Java, JavaScript, Python - you name it.
 What I will choose to build it with depends on scope of the app and competencies of the customer.
 {% endpullquote %}

 If the case is a corporate blog that needs to look good on the CEOs Galaxy S III, I'll gladly hack it together on Wordpress.
 If you want to maintain your current website with the skillsets that you have in place, and don't plan on expanding towards anywhere RIA-ish, I wholeheartedly recommend media queries and sprinkled-on JavaScript.
 But if you want a native app-like experience (damn it with these marketing terms already), most of the code will be straight-up JavaScript, and it's going to look and feel so different on a Galaxy Tab vs. iPhone - in a good way.
 And it's still responsive even though you can't resize your window on the fly.
 Heck, I'll even be nice enough not to cause your device to [download all the images twice](http://www.bram.us/2012/03/01/the-slow-elephant-in-the-responsive-images-room/).